Sinyks/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 1. Provide the docker log output for each of the containers:  `ha`, `s1` and `s2`.Put your logs in the `logs` directory you created in the previous task.

+All files are in the folder.

 2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
 Put the logs in the `logs` directory in your repo.

+All files are in the folder.

 ### Task 4